FHIR/FSHSchool/content/docs/SUSHI/running-legacy/_index.md

 ---
-title: "Running SUSHI"
+title: "Running Legacy SUSHI"
-weight: 20
+toc_hide: true
 ---

 {{% alert title="Warning" color="warning" %}}
-This documentation is for SUSHI 1.0.0, and this version contains changes to the process of running SUSHI.
-For documentation on running older versions of SUSHI, see the [legacy documentation](/docs/sushi/running-legacy).
+This documentation is for pre-1.0.0 versions of SUSHI.
+If you are using a SUSHI version greater than 1.0.0, see the most [up-to-date documentation](/docs/sushi/running).
 {{% /alert %}}

 {{% alert title="Note" color="primary" %}}
 This documentation assumes you have a SUSHI-compliant project structure and configuration as discussed in the previous sections.